vishalbasra/vishalbasra.github.io/_posts/2017-10-27-DNS-Background-101.md

-###### The difference is that the structure of writing names in the `Unix Filesystem` and the `Domain Name System` is different, i.e inverted, imagine having to do `.org.somesite.awesome` that could work too, but it kinda seems un-natural (perhaps because I'm used to it for DNS now?)
-The idea in it's essence remains the same though.
+<b>The difference is that the structure of writing names in the `Unix Filesystem` and the `Domain Name System` is different, i.e inverted, imagine having to do `.org.somesite.awesome` that could work too, but it kinda seems un-natural (perhaps because I'm used to it for DNS now?)
+The idea in it's essence remains the same though.</b>

 > The domain name system is designed just like the unix file-system, only that how it writes the path is inverted.

 - A `Zone` is an independently administered peice of the namespace of the directory.
 - So a `Zone File` will be present for each domain like for `.` , `.org` , `.somesite` , `.awesome`
 - If you want to go to org, then the  zone file in `.` will have a line that will say `.org` redirects here which will redirect you to the zone file in `.org` domain
 - Then if you want to fo to `.somesite` , the Zone File in `.org` will have a line that will say that `.somesite` redirects here which will redirect to the zone file in the `.somesite` domain

 ### The point is that Zone files and DNS is hierarchical
 Thus no zone will have entries of another zone in itself, but it may redirect or forward to another zone.

 I like to think of the `Zone File` as analogous to the `/etc/fstab` file, imagine an `/etc/fstab` in each `directory` telling you where each sub-directorie(mount-points) in that directory are coming from with also mounted directories coming from another hosts file-system.
 This `/etc/fstab` file will answer the path of a `directory` mounted from another host, but it won't have the information of what'smounted iside a `directory` that it does not own.
 You can the see the `/etc/fstab` file in that directory itself then.